TwistedMinda/bucket-store/README.md

 ## Fetcher Buckets (Custom)

-Custom Bucket to fetch data and automatically fill the bucket value with it (can be disabled using `sideEffect` config)
+Custom Bucket to fetch data
+- by default, it automatically fills the value with the request response (use `sideEffect` to override behavior)

 ```ts
 interface FetcherBucketConfig<T> extends BucketConfig<T> {